abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

     ![absolute](./img/position-2.png)

 - `fixed`

-  - Here, element is removed from the normal flow and positioned relative to the root container element. (no space is reserved for it in the normal flow)
+  - Here, element is removed from the normal flow and positioned relative to the root container element **(viewport)**. (no space is reserved for it in the normal flow)
     ![fixed](./img/position-6.png)
   - When you scroll the page, the element stays in the same place **(because it's fixed/relative to the viewport)**

 - `sticky`

   - It toggles between `relative` and `fixed` once the `position` value is met in the viewport, then it sticks